2021-2022 Housing Procedures, Rules and Schedule

 THE HOUSING DRAW

 Lottery Groups.
-Housing groups (as indicated on the Google Docs or Vesta) will serve as the lottery ticket in the random determination of draw order.
+Housing groups (as indicated on Vesta) will serve as the lottery ticket in the random determination of draw order.
 If any of the people in your housing group change or drop out after the deadline, the Housing Committee reserves the right to take appropriate action (e.g., assigning students to the room or giving the suite last pick in the draw.).
 Late applicants automatically get last pick in their respective lotteries.

 Best Behavior.
 The Committee reserves the right to expel from the room draw proceedings anyone who causes a disturbance or who otherwise disrupts the room draw.
 The Committee will represent those expelled for the remainder of the draw.